 Environmental Health and Safety is responsible for:

-- Reviewing and amending the overall Hazardous Materials Transportation Program;
+- Reviewing and amending the overall Hazardous Materials Transportation Policy annually or as needed;

 Employees are responsible for:

 - Completing all required training for shipping hazardous materials; and

 - Complying with all aspects of this program.

 Transportation of Hazardous Materials